webhippie/templater/README.md

 Templater is used by our docker containers to provide a functionality for clean templating based on the golang `text/template` package.
 The variables are always provided through environment variables.
-Before we integrated templater every template have been handled by `envsubst` which doesn't provide any control structures.
+Before we integrated templater every template has been handled by `envsubst` which doesn't provide any control structures.